OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 ### Apdex routes

-The performance of individual routes can are in the customer's view.
-We time web request and group the results on the route (path).
+The performance of individual routes are in the customer view.
+We time web request and group the results on the route.
 From these timings we show the mean, median and 95th percentile time.
-By bucketing the requests by route, we avoid sending up huge amounts of data.
+By bucketing the requests by route, we avoid transmitting huge amounts of data.
 We can use these metrics to identify the worst-performing routes in a later version.

 ![Apdex Routes](apdex-route.png "Apdex Routes")